Manta-Network/docs/docs/guides/MantaPay.md

 ### Install a Browser Wallet and Create a Public Address

-Currently, Dolphin Testnet V3 supports Talisman, SubWallet, Polakdot.js wallets to manage public assets.
+Currently, MantaPay on Calamari supports Talisman, SubWallet and Polkadot.js wallets to manage public assets.

 To get started, click the "Connect Wallet" button.